The Ultimate Gift Guide for Travelers

 Or if your loved one already has a Kindle, consider a Kindle Unlimited subscription.
 Unlimited reading and listening for $9.99 a month, which becomes quite a steal if they’re a prolific reader like I am!

 Adorable cord wranglers: If you know someone with a weakness for adorable animal-themed things, this is a perfect little surprise.
 These small clamshell organizers help separate your cords and keep them from tangling, and have friendly animal faces for whimsy.
-Get them here.

 Small pouches for organization: Over the years, I’ve found that the only way to keep my giant purse from becoming a disaster is to keep a few small (cute) pouches in there.
 For instance, I separate my cords into one, various pills (Excedrin, ibuprofen, etc.) and cuticle trimmers into another, and then can actually find things when I need them.
-This fun fern-themed one is a current favorite.

 Follow One Girl, Whole World on Pinterest for more tips & inspiration!